Topological complexity of n points on a tree: Introduction

-In \cite{FarberConfigSpacesMotionPlanning}\footnote{The paper \cite{FarberConfigSpacesMotionPlanning} refers to an earlier version of this paper which contained an error.}, Farber proves a similar statement for the spaces $C^n(\Gamma),$ showing that $TC(C^n(\Gamma))=2m(\Gamma)+1,$ for $m(\Gamma)\ge1$ and $n\ge 2m(\Gamma),$ with an additional assumption that $\Gamma$ is not homeomorphic to the letter $Y$ if $n=2.$ His proof uses methods which differ from the ones used here, and only address the spaces $C^n(\Gamma)$ for $n$ large.
+with an additional assumption that $\Gamma$ is not homeomorphic to the letter $Y$ if $n=2.$ His proof uses methods which differ from the ones used here, and only address the spaces $C^n(\Gamma)$ for $n$ large.
 Theorem \ref{thm:Main} in some sense improves this, since it addresses both the spaces $C^n(\Gamma)$ and $UC^n(\Gamma),$ and includes some values of $n$ less than $2m(\Gamma).$ Furthermore, Corollary \ref{cor:NoDegreeThree} determines the topological complexity of both configuration spaces of a tree with no vertices of degree 3 for all values of $n\ge1,$ provided the configuration spaces are connected.
 On the other hand, with $k\ge1$ as above, Farber's results determine $TC(C^n(\Gamma))$ for $n=2m,2m+1,\dots,2m+k-1,$ while our result does not.
 We discuss in Proposition \ref{prop:nobetter} the extent to which the results of Theorem \ref{thm:Main} are the best one can achieve with the methods used here.